Dachshund Puppies: Cute Pictures And Facts - Dogtime

-Dachshunds, colloquially known as Wiener Dogs, never seem to slow down just because of their short stature.
-Even though Dachshund puppies are small and adorable–as you can see in the pictures above–they enough heart and spirit to match any of the big dogs.
+Dachshunds, also known as Wiener Dogs and Doxies, never seem to slow down just because of their short stature.
+Even though Dachshund puppies are small and adorable–as you can see in the pictures above–they have enough heart and spirit to match any of the big dogs.

-Intensely loyal, hyper vigilant, and spunky, these vertically challenged pups are the 10th most popular dog in the United States for a reason.
+Intensely loyal, hyper vigilant, and spunky, these vertically-challenged pups are one of the most popular dog breeds in the United States for a reason.

 1. They Were Originally Bred As Badger Hunters

 Have you ever wondered why a Dachshund puppy has such a funny, adorable shape?

 The breed originated in Germany, where they were used to hunt weasels, badgers, and small game.
 Their tiny, long bodies were able to get into tight badger nests in the ground.